microsoft/pxt-adafruit/docs/projects/guitar/displaybuttons.md

 * Create a 'B' button block with a different LED face

-* Download the code to your micro:bit and try the A & B buttons
+* Download the code to your @boardname@ and try the A & B buttons

 ## Step 3: Add Headphone Speakers using Crocodile clips